 Don’t Forget Storage and Staff Training

-• Dilute products properly
+• Dilute products correctly

 • Store chemicals securely

-• Wear appropriate PPE
+• Use appropriate PPE

 • Record usage in line with COSHH regulations

-🌿 Safer Products = A Safer Home
+Safer Products = A Safer Home

-Safe Cleaning Products in Care Homes FAQ’s
+Safe Cleaning Products in Care Homes FAQs

 Safe cleaning products are non-toxic, low in fumes, free from harsh bleaches or solvents, effective against bacteria and viruses, and compliant with COSHH regulations.